The mystics of all religions and

 relaxation, meditation allows and encourages the knots of tension to

 unwind, clearing the way for the healing, nourishing life force to flow

 process of healing cancer, can it also contribute to the prevention of

 cancer?
 Yes... the value of meditation in the prevention of cancer - as

 well as most types of illness - cannot be overlooked or understated.

 Psychosomatic Medicine - are some very convincing statistics, regarding

 the preventative capabilities of daily meditation.

-the dynamics put forth in regard to the healing
+Many of the dynamics put forth in regard to the healing process also

 the major role stress plays in causing illness.